2. Protocols 101

 To build a protocol:

 In your protocol, you can add Interactive Elements.
 Interactive Elements are tools added to protocols (and experiments) to help streamline your workflow and make it easier to record data.
 These elements will then be clickable and fillable once you run your protocol and start your experiments.
-Here's a list of all the elements you can add:
+Here's a list of all the elements you can add, including standard document ones:

 • Steps